1941 Odessa massacre: Subsequent events

-The registration carried out by the Romanian administration in late 1941 counted about 60,000 Jews in Odesa.
+The registration carried out by the Romanian administration in late 1941 counted about 60,000 Jews in Odessa.
 This number included persons having only one Jewish ancestor.
 Jews were required to wear a special distinctive badge, a yellow hexagram (Magen David, the Star of David, a symbol of Judaism) on a black background.

-On November 7, 1941, an order was issued, making it mandatory for all male Jews from 18 to 50 years old to report to the city prison.
+On 7 November 1941, an order was issued, making it mandatory for all male Jews from 18 to 50 years old to report to the city prison.